mrneatly/valify/README.md

 ['email', 'email', 'message'=>'{value} for {attribute} is not a valid email'],
 ```

 *NB!
-In case you want to show value in error message, you must check if it can be represented as a string.*
+In case you want to show value in error message, you must check first if it can be represented as a string.*

 You cat also implement your own validators by extending `valify\validator\AbstractValidator` class.
 In this case you should import (require) AbstractValidator also.